revision-notes/material-plus-plus/README.md

 Material++
 ==========

-Material++ is my extension to mkdocs-material, for the use of School Revision Notes.
+Material++ is my extension to mkdocs-material, for the use of Revision Notes.

 ## Changes